Ginzburg–Landau theory: Self-duality

-Roughly speaking, this can be interpreted as an upper limit to the density of the Abrikosov vortecies.
+Roughly speaking, this can be interpreted as an upper limit to the density of the Abrikosov vortices.
 One can also show that the solutions are bounded; one must have $|\psi|\le\sigma$.

-Landau–Ginzburg theories in string theory
+In string theory

 In particle physics, any quantum field theory with a unique classical vacuum state and a potential energy with a degenerate critical point is called a Landau–Ginzburg theory.
 The generalization to N = (2,2) supersymmetric theories in 2 spacetime dimensions was proposed by Cumrun Vafa and Nicholas Warner in November 1988; in this generalization one imposes that the superpotential possess a degenerate critical point.
 The same month, together with Brian Greene they argued that these theories are related by a renormalization group flow to sigma models on Calabi–Yau manifolds.
 In his 1993 paper "Phases of N = 2 theories in two-dimensions", Edward Witten argued that Landau–Ginzburg theories and sigma models on Calabi–Yau manifolds are different phases of the same theory.
 A construction of such a duality was given by relating the Gromov–Witten theory of Calabi–Yau orbifolds to FJRW theory an analogous Landau–Ginzburg "FJRW" theory.
 Witten's sigma models were later used to describe the low energy dynamics of 4-dimensional gauge theories with monopoles as well as brane constructions.